Nuzvid Estate: Rebellion

-Meka Narasimha Apparao rebelled against British when he went out in arrears and stopped paying the British.
-Thus he rebelled two times against the British but lost and finally the estate fell into the hands of British and they granted the estate after diving them to six parts to his sons.
+Meka Narasimha Apparao rebelled against British when he went out in arrears and stopped paying tribute to the British.
+Thus he rebelled two times against the British and waged a war with British force but lost and finally the estate fell into the hands of British and they granted the estate after dividing them to six parts to his sons.

 Permanent Settlement

 After that in 1802-03 this was permanently settled and received a sanad to pay a peskash of 90000/-.
 It consists nearly about 288 villages in the whole and receives a revenue of 3,00,000/- by 1800s.